Shotbow/fudawiki-files/hanafuda/games/sudaoshi.md

 # Variants
 - In some variants, only the 2 "Set" yaku are used, not the "Top" ones.
 - Since Sudaoshi is often treated as a modification of Hachi-Hachi, the *kan* - 貫　[かん] system is sometimes used, with a rate of either 10 or 12 points per *kan*.
 In this case, the yaku are set to 1 and 2 *kan* apiece.
-- Other gameplay elements of Hachi-Hachi may also show up, such as field multipliers or
+- Other gameplay elements of Hachi-Hachi may also show up, such as field multipliers.
 # Bibliography
 - Hanafuda Geemu Dai Shōgō. iOS version, MocoGame, 2019.
 - Johnson, Jason, and Antonietta Fazio-Johnson.
 Hanafuda Games, Hanami ed., IndianWolf Studios, 2017. pp. 98-103.